BASEBALL

 than thirty years.

-Despite the enduring popularity of the fondly-remembered Prentice games, their more than two dozen variations and their chronology are poorly documented, and Prentice himself (1910-2005) seems a mysterious figure to most, little known beyond his name.
+Despite the enduring popularity of the fondly-remembered Prentice games, their more than thirty variations and their chronology are poorly documented, and Prentice himself (1910-2005) seems a mysterious figure to most, little known beyond his name.
 We're attempting to correct just a little of that in this photo- essay, sorting through the variations of the games with the corroborating evidence of period advertisements, with our own guesswork based on similarities in box and gameboard graphics, and on newspaper articles, the search for which had us pestering librarians from Buffalo to Boston.
 Additional information and corrections are welcomed.

 Electric Base Ball Game - Parker Brothers, 1930s